dshielaxway/axway-open-docs/content/en/docs/apim_installation/apigtw_install/install_policy_studio.md

 {
 "title": "Install Policy Studio",
   "linkTitle": "Install Policy Studio",
-"weight":"16",
+  "weight": "16",
   "date": "2019-10-02",
   "description": "Policy Studio is a graphical IDE that allows you to virtualize APIs and develop policies."
 }
 You can install Policy Studio on both Linux and Windows.

 {{< alert title="Note" color="primary" >}}Windows is supported only for a limited set of developer tools, see [Install developer tools on Windows](/docs/apim_installation/apigtw_install/install_dev_tools).
 API Gateway and API Manager do not support Windows.{{< /alert >}}